tardate/LittleArduinoProjects/BoldportClub/capacimeter/README.md

 Basic operation boils down to four points:

 * the capacitor under test alters the frequency a "Cx-dependent" 555 astable multi-vibrator
-* this gates the output of a second, Cx-independant 555 astable multi-vibrator
+* this gates the output of a second, Cx-independent 555 astable multi-vibrator
 * CD4017 decade counters are used to count the number of pulses let through the gate
 * the 4017s drive the LED display, with 10 LEDs arrange clock-face style.
 Two 4017s make for two-digit resolution

 Finer details to note:

-* the "range selector" is changing the R2 value (thus frequency) of the Cx-independant 555
+* the "range selector" is changing the R2 value (thus frequency) of the Cx-independent 555
 * the Cx-dependent 555 counter is in "measurement" when output high:
-    * LEDs are disabled (by pulling LED catchodes high)
+    * LEDs are disabled (by pulling LED cathodes high)
-    * enables the Cx-independant 555 counter
+    * enables the Cx-independent 555 counter
     * triggers 4017 reset at the start of the pulse
 * the Cx-dependent 555 counter is in "display" when output low:
-    * LEDs are enabled (by pulling LED catchodes low)
+    * LEDs are enabled (by pulling LED cathodes low)
-    * disables the Cx-independant 555 counter
+    * disables the Cx-independent 555 counter

 The schematic is from the Boldport design sources on Github: